Instant View: Mexican finance minister quits, deputy named successor

-MEXICO CITY (Reuters) - Mexican Finance Minister Carlos Urzua resigned on Tuesday, citing deep differences over economic issues, in a blow to the government of President Andres Manuel Lopez Obrador, who named a well-regarded deputy minister to replace him.
+MEXICO CITY (Reuters) - Mexican Finance Minister Carlos Urzua resigned on Tuesday, a blow to the government of President Andres Manuel Lopez Obrador, who named a well-regarded deputy minister to replace him.

 Urzua, a moderate, said in his resignation letter that the administration made policy decisions without “sufficient foundation” and that his belief was not shared that economic policies should be based on evidence and free of political motivation.